Opiliones anatomy: Legs

 The legs consist of coxa, trochanter, femur, patella, tibia, metatarsus, tarsus and claw.
 In most Eupnoi and many Dyspnoi the coxae are freely movable, while in others they are fused together and immovably attached to the underside of the body.
 In contrast to spiders, hydraulic pressure does not play a significant role in leg movement.
 However, a flexed leg of Leiobunum can return 80% in extension.
 This springlike property is a due to elastic sclerites that span across the joints.
 The elasticity may be due to resilin in the sclerites.

 While the metatarsus is undivided, the tarsus can consist of three to over one hundred tarsomeres.
 In most Cyphophthalmi the tarsus is entirely undivided.
 Many long-legged forms in the superfamily Phalangioidea can wrap their tarsi two or three times around twigs.
 Nevertheless, the tarsi contain no muscles, but only tendons of the claw muscles.
 These muscles originate in the patella, tibia and metatarsus.
 Most harvestman legs have only one claw, but in Grassatores, the later two pairs of legs end in two claws, where an additional structure can even give the appearance of three claws.

 Nymphal stages of Grassatores and some Insidiatores feature additional structures on the latter two pairs of tarsi, which probably allow adhesion to smooth surfaces during molting, as they are not present in adults.

 Legs of Eupnoi and many long-legged Dyspnoi are weak at the base of the femora.
 When legs are trapped or caught by a predator, these harvestman can detach the restrained leg by a powerful movement of the coxa-trochanter joint.
 The detached legs of Phalangioidea can twitch for several minutes, with oxygen provided by spiracles in the tibia.
 The pacemaker neurons responsible for this become active when they lose the connection to the central nervous system.
 Each of the two twitching leg joints contains an independent pacemaker.
 Even immature harvestmen cannot regenerate lost legs.

 One reason for the hanging stance characteristic for long-legged harvestmen seems to be enhanced stability on exposed surfaces, for example against wind.
 Leiobunum vittatum (and probably other harvestmen) walks by lifting the "central" (counting the second pair as antennae) leg of one side and the outer legs of the other side forward while the other three rest on the ground (alternating tripod gait, similar to that of insects).

+Genetic identity of the anterior two leg pairs is conferred by the Hox gene Deformed; knockdown of this gene causes a transformation of the first two leg pairs into palps.
+The third leg identity is conferred jointly by Deformed and Sex combs reduced.